The 2023 RAS Problem Solving Competition

 The criteria that judges will use to evaluate a solution include the following:

-- The tractability of the solution approach.
+• The tractability of the solution approach adopted.

-- The practical usability/reproducibility of the solution approach.
+• The usability/reproducibility of the solution approach.

-The finalists will make a presentation at the 2020 INFORMS Annual Meeting.
+The finalists will make a presentation at the 2023 INFORMS Annual Meeting.
 Aside from the previous factors, the judging panel will take into consideration the clarity of the presentation to make a final decision about the first, second and third places for the competition.
 Note that being among the finalists and presenting at the Annual Meeting does not guarantee a finalist will receive first, second or third place.
 The decision of the judges is final.

 In addition to the cash prizes, the first prize winners’ contribution to this competition will also be considered for publication in the journal Networks.
-The paper still needs to go through the journal’s refereeing process, however, it will receive an expedited refereeing and publication process.
+The paper still needs to go through the journal’s refereeing process; however, it will receive an expedited refereeing and publication process.

-Any practitioners of operations research and management science who are interested in solving problems in the railroad domain using Operations Research and Analytics tools are welcome to participate.
+Practitioners of operations research and management science who are interested in solving problems in the railroad domain using Operations Research and Analytics tools are welcome to participate.
 Registration is open to all with the exception of RAS officers and organizing committee members.
 Likewise, members of the organizing committee may NOT help nor guide any participating team.

-Participation in the RAS Problem Solving Competition requires registration by May 8, 2020 July 31, 2020.
+Participation in the RAS Problem Solving Competition requires registration by June 15th, 2023.
 Every team must register by the due date to participate in the contest.
 To register, please send the following information to email@example.com by the deadline.

 - For each team member: Name, Email, Organization, Position.
-Do you have prior experience in problems related to railroads?
-(Y/N).

 - Brief statement describing what motivated you to participate.